 You started with hip hop and jazz, but later on turned more in the direction of free improvisation and punk.

-When I begun to jam in Liège, I was hired by a blues cafe to play there once a month with poet/writers and slammers.
-Then I’ve met a drummer, Tom Malmendier who was at one of these evening and told me about his music.
+When I began to jam in Liège, I was hired by a blues cafe to play there once a month with poets/writers and slammers.
+Then I met a drummer, Tom Malmendier who was at one of these evenings and told me about his music.
 I was/still part of a free improvisation collective.
 We started to get to know each other and found out we had friends in common who were trying to start a hip hop band, another collective!
 So we played a lot of hip hop and while we were trying to get the grooves of our hip hop song at rehearsal, we started to improvise freely in a natural way.
 Then our improvised bass/drum duo Nystagmus was born.

 I think punk music and free improvisation are not that different in terms of energy.
 Yes, punk musicians are maybe more expressive on stage, MAYBE.
-But the global energy, the purpose is the same from my point of view.
-It’s just world and music who seems different.
+But for global energy, the purpose is the same from my point of view.
+It’s just the world and music that seems different.
 But isn’t it all about revendications, fucking the system and love?

-Tell us about being part of Liège music scene?
+Tell us about being part of the Liège music scene?

 Yes, I organize a lot of improv and noise concerts with l’Oeil Kollectif, my friends, the guys who I started to play improv with: Tom Malmendier (drums), Marius Morsomme (drums), Louis Frères (bass), Henri Charlier (bass), Clément Dechambre (Saxophone).

 In January I’m inviting Chris Pitsiokos and Paul Lytton for a concert.
-It feels also good to invite such great musicians, I’ve met on the road.
+It feels good to invite such great musicians I’ve met on the road.
 Because Liège is such a beautiful city but very unknown for its music scene, it’s a shame.